kakagapo/ReadingList/notes/science/space_and_astronomy/telescopes.md

 - does not have color fringing issues seen in doublet refractors
 - reqiures Collimation
 - Look for paraboloic mirror and not spherical mirror

+## Telescope Mount types

+### Equatorial Mount
+### Dobsonian Mount

+Alt-azimuth type mount and is very easy to use.
+Not suitable for astrophotography as automated tracking is difficult.

 ## Eyepieces